Why was there a race to sequence the human genome?

 Craig Venter aimed to sequence and assemble the entire human genome by 2001, and only make the information available to paying customers.

-This move completely opposed the philosophy of the Human Genome Project’s Bermuda Agreement.
-The agreement, which was laid down in 1996, was made to ensure that all information from the project could be made freely available to all within 24 hours.
+This move completely opposed the philosophy of the Human Genome Project’s 1996 Bermuda Agreement – which ensured that all information from the project could be made freely available to all within 24 hours.

-Coincidentally however, the Wellcome Trust was considering an application from the Sanger Centre to accelerate genome sequencing when the news of Celera Genomics broke.
-Within days of the launch of Craig Venter’s company, the Trust announced that it was increasing its funding to the Sanger Centre to accelerate the progress of their contribution to the human genome sequence, raising its target from one-sixth to one-third of the entire human genome.
+Within days of Celera Genomics’ launch, the trust announced that it was increasing its funding to the Sanger Centre to accelerate the progress of their contribution to the human genome sequence – raising its target from one-sixth to one-third of the entire human genome.
 The race was on!

 The conflict between public and private reached a head in 2000 when they came under pressure from the White House to settle their differences.

-Some people think that it was because of the competition from Celera Genomics that the public effort to sequence the human genome accelerated.
-However, many disagree, thinking the Human Genome Project always had the drive and dedication needed to finish ahead of schedule and under budget.
+Some suggest that Celera Genomics’ entry into the race accelerated the progress, pushing the Human Genome Project to complete their work two years ahead of schedule.
+Others disagree, thinking that the Human Genome Project always had the drive and dedication needed to finish ahead of schedule and under budget.